pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 TAAAAGTGCACACCTTACCTTACACAAACAAAAAAAAAAAAAAAA
 ```

 You can paste this sequence into your text editor, and Save As `mouse_actb.fasta` at the correct path location: `~/Desktop/BLAST+/Input`.
-Make sure to add the extension .fasta to your text file; don't use .txt
+Make sure to add the extension .fasta to your text file; don't use .txt or other file types.

 Now we're ready to go.
 We have a FASTA-formatted query sequence and a BLAST+ friendly database.
-Here is the code we use to perform a BLASTn (nucleotide query, nucleotide dataset).
+Here is the code we use to perform a BLASTn search (nucleotide query, nucleotide dataset).

 Tidy version:
 ```